Who must file campaign disclosure reports?

 candidates file it with the Board of Elections.
 Local candidates file it with

 their local county clerk.
-The Code of Fair Campaign
+The

 Practices is available for download.